kiran2s/3D-Arena-Shooter/README.md

 -------------------------------------------------------------------------

+NO additional supporting libraries were used (such as three.js, BabylonJS etc.).

 3 weapons were implemented: a pistol, shotgun, and rocket launcher.
 Cool lighting effects were implemented:
  - There is a main light present (like the sun).